Premium Brands (TSE:PBH) Price Target Raised to C$155.00

-Premium Brands (TSE:PBH) had its target price upped by equities research analysts at National Bankshares from C$148.00 to C$155.00 in a research note issued to investors on Friday, BayStreet.CA reports.
-The firm presently has an “outperform” rating on the stock.
-National Bankshares’ price target indicates a potential upside of 14.38% from the stock’s previous close.
+Premium Brands (TSE:PBH) had its price objective hoisted by National Bank Financial to C$155.00 in a report released on Friday morning, Stock Target Advisor reports.
+The brokerage currently has an outperform rating on the stock.
+National Bank Financial also issued estimates for Premium Brands’ Q4 2021 earnings at $1.29 EPS, Q3 2022 earnings at $1.64 EPS and Q4 2022 earnings at $1.52 EPS.

-Several other brokerages have also issued reports on PBH.
-Royal Bank of Canada upped their target price on shares of Premium Brands from C$107.00 to C$123.00 and gave the stock a “sector perform” rating in a research report on Friday, August 6th.
-National Bank Financial upped their price target on shares of Premium Brands from C$136.00 to C$141.00 and gave the company an “outperform” rating in a research report on Monday, August 9th.
-TD Securities upped their price target on shares of Premium Brands from C$145.00 to C$150.00 and gave the company a “buy” rating in a research report on Monday, August 9th.
-Finally, CIBC restated a “neutral” rating and set a C$127.00 price target on shares of Premium Brands in a research report on Thursday, August 5th.
-Two analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Premium Brands currently has an average rating of “Buy” and an average price target of C$143.14.
+A number of other research analysts have also recently commented on the company.
+Royal Bank of Canada boosted their price target on Premium Brands from C$123.00 to C$126.00 and gave the stock a sector perform rating in a report on Friday.
+CIBC reaffirmed a neutral rating and issued a C$127.00 price objective on shares of Premium Brands in a research report on Thursday, August 5th.
+National Bankshares upped their price objective on Premium Brands from C$148.00 to C$155.00 and gave the stock an outperform rating in a research note on Friday.
+BMO Capital Markets raised their price objective on Premium Brands from C$149.00 to C$156.00 and gave the stock a na rating in a research note on Friday.
+Finally, TD Securities raised their target price on Premium Brands from C$150.00 to C$160.00 and gave the stock a buy rating in a report on Friday.
+Two research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+Based on data from MarketBeat, the company has a consensus rating of Buy and a consensus price target of C$145.14.

 About Premium Brands